 What is a Gantt chart and why is it important?

-A Gantt chart lays your project schedule out using a bar chart format.
-This layout is very effective for visualizing the dependencies between various aspects of the project.
+A Gantt chart lays out your project schedule using a bar chart format.
+This layout effectively visualizes the dependencies between various aspects of the project.

 While the Gantt chart was not designed specifically for construction, it offers several advantages for workers and operations teams in this field, which we’ll explore shortly.